-- Being informed of available grievance procedures, how to file a formal complaint with the University, being provided with a clear and complete explanation of the complaint process, being provided with information on the protocol for reporting to the UCCS Police, being provided with the police protocol once information is received. - Being provided with appropriate referral (with victim/survivor's permission) to the Office of Institutional Equity, responsible for investigation of employee sexual misconduct, if the respondent is a faculty or staff member. - Being informed that the complainant's identity will remain confidential unless they are willing to reveal identity through a formal complaint. - Being informed of the institution's confidentiality and privacy policy, reporting requirements, and opportunity for anonymous reporting. - Providing an anonymous report of the incident, date and location for Clery Act reporting (the Clery Act is a federal law that requires anonymous statistical reporting of a number of crimes including sexual misconduct.
+- Being informed of available grievance procedures, how to file a formal complaint with the University, being provided with a clear and complete explanation of the complaint process, being provided with information on the protocol for reporting to the UCCS Police, being provided with the police protocol once information is received. - Being provided with appropriate referral (with victim/survivor's permission) to the Office of Institutional Equity, responsible for investigation of sexual misconduct, if the respondent is a student, employee (including faculty), or other affiliate of the university. - Being informed of the institution's confidentiality and privacy policy, reporting requirements, and opportunity for anonymous reporting. - Providing an anonymous report of the incident, date and location for Clery Act reporting (the Clery Act is a federal law that requires anonymous statistical reporting of a number of crimes including sexual misconduct.
 The numbers appear in an annual crime report).